 Take a panoramic flight over Vancouver for wonderful city, mountain, and ocean views, or opt for a longer flight to land on a remote alpine lake, or fly off to tour Victoria or Whistler for the day.
 Prices start at C\$99 for a l0min flight.
 TN Notes: There is a seaplane airport attached to the Convention Centre West and you will see and hear these taking off and landing during daylight hours (only).
-If the weather is nice and tours are running in November you could take a short sightseeing flight, but the main value here is as a quick way to get to & from Victoria, as per below
+The weather is nice and tours are running in November, so you could take a 20 minute sightseeing flight which will have especially spectacular views of the mountains, ocean and city this week.
+Somewhat longer flights are an option if a group of 4 is willing to book - talk to the people at the tourist infocentre desk when you walk in to the conference centre.
+The other main value here is as a quick way to get to & from Victoria, as per below